In an eggshell...

 - AMH is also preferred as it has very little intra-cycle and inter-cycle variability, compared to AFC where the values may slightly fluctuate based on cycle.

 - For someone who’s already tested their AMH, or gotten a full hormone panel done, or is exploring options such as egg freezing, taking an AFC test would be the next step.
 We highly recommend talking to a healthcare provider prior.
-You can also get a free consultation via Amilis to get your AFC tested.
+You can also get a free doctor consultation via Amilis.

 - AFC is also preferred at this stage because it is a better predictor of how many eggs can be retrieved in an egg-freezing or IVF cycle.

-In the UK, an Ovarian reserve test (AMH+ AFC) can cost somewhere between £200-400 when chosen via private clinics.
-The NHS does not cover or fund AMH treatment, so the costs via the NHS remain the same as clinic-listed prices.
+In the UK, an Ovarian reserve test (AMH+ AFC) can cost anywhere between £200-400 when chosen via private clinics.

-Get your Ovarian Reserve Tested, via Amilis Fertility
+Get your Ovarian Reserve Tested in the UK, via Amilis Fertility

 About 751,000 women are waiting for gynaecological care in the UK, of which 30,000 women have been waiting more than a year for an appointment.